Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 I will be having a third child.

-And, yeah, basically I mentioned that just because I wanted to say Roland King,
+And yeah, basically I mentioned that just because I wanted to say Roland King,

-but they started the low-cost thing by they're from Texas
+but they started the low-cost thing by, they're from Texas,

-they won't apply to me because we're
+he decided they weren't apply to me because we're just flying in Texas.

-people like Richard Branson and
+And basically people like Richard Branson and Ryan is Michael O'Leary,

-to the Southwest and its inspirational business model.
+easy jet, have all acknowledged their debt to the Southwest and its inspirational business model.

 So we can thank Roland King.